Aphid ‘spitting’ has many options for treatment

 Woolly aphids have a very different appearance.
 If you’ve noticed something that looks like bits of cotton or white mould along branches, twigs or leaves of trees, you may have a woolly aphid problem.
 These hairy insects are covered in white fuzz.

-Honeydew from woolly aphids can also cause into a black fungus that looks like soot.
+Honeydew from woolly aphids can turn into a black fungus that looks like soot.
 This fungus is unattractive, and if it spreads widely over a tree, it can start to block sunlight from getting to the trunk and branches.
-As the sunlight is blocked, the tree can’t generate enough energy from photosynthesis and so begins to suffer or die.

 A certified arborist or pest management professional can offer an insecticidal treatment to your trees to control a large aphid infestation.
 In Ontario, insecticidal treatments like this can only be administered by licensed professionals.